Call for Sites

 Introduction

 The council is preparing a new Local Plan which will guide future development and land use in the borough.
-As part of this process, we are updating the ‘Call for Sites’ exercise which took place between August and September 2021.
-This will help to provide the council with a comprehensive and up-to-date understanding of where land is potentially available to meet the borough’s development needs and other uses over the lifetime of the new Local Plan (up to 2042).
+As part of this process developers, community groups, members of the public and other interested parties were invited to put forward land they think has the potential for development over the next 18 years for further consideration and assessment as part of the preparation stages of the new Local Plan.
+This exercise, referred to as a “Call for Sites”, took place between August and September 2021 and was followed by an update exercise between October and November 2025.
+The submissions received will help to provide the council with a comprehensive and up-to-date understanding of where land is potentially available to meet the borough’s development needs and other uses over the lifetime of the new Local Plan (up to 2044).

 It is important to note that the Call for Sites process is an information gathering stage only.
 Comments are not being invited on the sites submitted to date as no decisions have been made about their appropriateness for development.
 Formal public comments will be invited at the next consultation stage in the Local Plan preparation process when potential site allocations will be published as part of the Draft Local Plan.